jerwallace/aws-robomaker-workshops/content/mars-rover/martiandetector.md

     This function takes the data received in the message as input and attempts to write it to a file in S3.
 It then iterates the list of objects and looks for a specific label.
 When that label is found, it publishes a SMS message to a phone number using Amazon SNS.
 The name of the S3 bucket, the label to search for, and the phone number to message, are all input parameters to our node.
 We'll review how to set those parameters in the next step.

 4. Ok, let's prepare to create a new simulation where we can search for aliens with the Mars rover.
 Before you launch the simulation, you'll need to configure the nodes for your environment.
 In ROS, a launch file is an XML document that contains information about the nodes that will run on your robot.
 Let's open the launch file that we'll use in our simulation.
-Open the file called `martian_detector.launch`, which can be found in your project at *project-root->mars-rover->mars-rover->robot_ws->src->martian_detector->launch->martian_detector.launch*:
+Open the file called `martian_detector.launch`, which can be found in your project at *project-root->aws-robomaker-sample-application-open-source-rover->robot_ws->src->martian_detector->launch->martian_detector.launch*:

     ![launch-ide](../../images/mars-rover/launch-ide.jpg)